Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 • Information about your health, including any medical condition, health and sickness records (so that we

-can, for example, administer applications for Disabled Students’ Allowances, and make reasonable
+can, for example, administer applications for DSA, and make reasonable

 adjustments in line with our statutory obligations under the Equality Act 2010);